tiagopascoa/recipes-project/README.md

 # Our Recipes

-""Our Recipes" is a full-stack project developed during [Ironhack's](https://www.ironhack.com/) Web Development course  (module 2) where the goal was to apply the backend concepts learned during that period.
+"Our Recipes" is a full-stack project developed during [Ironhack's](https://www.ironhack.com/) Web Development course  (module 2) where the goal was to apply the backend concepts learned during that period.

 ### Tech
 - Node.Js